Leon Battista Alberti: Pienza

 Alberti is considered to have been the consultant for the design of the Piazza Pio II, Pienza.
 The village, previously called Corsignano, was redesigned beginning around 1459.
 It was the birthplace of Aeneas Silvius Piccolomini, Pope Pius II, in whose employ Alberti served.
 Pius II wanted to use the village as a retreat, but needed for it to reflect the dignity of his position.

 The piazza is a trapezoid shape defined by four buildings, with a focus on Pienza Cathedral and passages on either side opening onto a landscape view.
 The principal residence, Palazzo Piccolomini, is on the western side.
 It has three stories, articulated by pilasters and entablature courses, with a twin-lighted cross window set within each bay.
 This structure is similar to Alberti's Palazzo Rucellai in Florence and other later palaces.
 Noteworthy is the internal court of the palazzo.
 The back of the palace, to the south, is defined by loggia on all three floors that overlook an enclosed Italian Renaissance garden with Giardino all'italiana era modifications, and spectacular views into the distant landscape of the Val d'Orcia and Pope Pius's beloved Mount Amiata beyond.
 Below this garden is a vaulted stable that had stalls for a hundred horses.
 The design, which radically transformed the center of the town, included a palace for the pope, a church, a town hall, and a building for the bishops who would accompany the Pope on his trips.
 Pienza is considered an early example of Renaissance urban planning.

 Sant' Andrea, Mantua

 The Basilica of Sant'Andrea, Mantua was begun in 1471, the year before Alberti's death.
-It was brought to completion and is his most significant work employing the triumphal arch motif, both for its facade and interior, and influencing many works that were to follow.
+It was brought to completion and is his most significant work employing the triumphal arch motif, both for its façade and interior, and influencing many works that were to follow.
 Alberti perceived the role of architect as designer.
 Unlike Brunelleschi, he had no interest in the construction, leaving the practicalities to builders and the oversight to others.